-Note: WSDOT's Northwest & Olympic Region typically require one transportable attenuator per closed lane on freeways (can straddle the adjacent closed shoulder and lanes as needed).
-Other WSDOT Regions only require a transportable attenuator in the closed lane adjacent to traffic.
+Note: WSDOT's Northwest & Olympic Region typically require one transportable attenuator per closed lane on freeways and multilane roadways 45 mph or higher.

 Additional protective vehicles (40 mph or less) or transportable attenuators (45+ mph) may be added to block each closed lanes instead of the closed and adjacent traffic to enhance protection of work crews and traveling public.